 Embedded videos may show In-stream and InVideo overlay ads.
 Any website or mobile app that embeds videos, including your own website or app, may generate revenue for you.

-You will automatically be opted into showing ads on embedded videos if you've associated your YouTube and AdSense accounts and have enabled your videos for embedding.
-Note that embedded videos will honour the same ad-enablement settings as videos on youtube.com.
+If you've associated your YouTube and AdSense accounts and have allowed embedding videos, you'll automatically be opted into showing ads.
+Note that embedded videos will honour the same ad enablement settings as videos on youtube.com.

-If you don't want to show ads on your embedded videos, there is no way to directly disable ads on just embedded videos; however, you may disable your videos for embedding altogether.
+If you don't want to show ads on your embedded videos, there's no way to turn off ads directly on embedded videos only.
+You may turn off embedding altogether.

 Requirements for ads on embedded videos

 Ads appear on brand safe sites: YouTube works diligently so that our advertisers' brands appear on sites that reflect our respective core values.
-Our systems closely evaluate websites and their content against a variety of factors when determining whether to enable In-stream ads on YouTube embeds, including a strict set of guidelines on content like adult imagery, violence, inappropriate and hateful language, and sites that promote third-party infringement.
+Our systems closely evaluate websites and their content against various factors when finding out whether to turn on In-stream ads on YouTube embeds.
+These factors include a strict set of guidelines on content like adult imagery, violence, inappropriate and hateful language, and sites that promote infringement.

-Player details: We require that the video player be large enough in order to promote a positive user experience, therefore we recommend a 560x315 pixel or larger player.
+Player details: It is required that the video player appears large enough to promote a positive user experience.
+We recommend a 560x315 pixel or larger player.
 Also, videos should be embedded using the standard click-to-play embed and not a scripted play.

 Revenue sharing for embedded videos

-Note: At this time we are not serving ads on videos that are enabled as 3D videos.
+Note: We are currently not serving ads on videos that are enabled as 3D videos.